suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 For manifests that are only authenticated the envelope MUST contain the plaintext manifest in SUIT_Manifest structure.

 ## Encrypted Manifests

-For encrypted manifest both a SUIT_Encryption_Wrapper and the ciphertext of a manifest is included in the envelope.

-When the envelope contains the SUIT_Encryption_Wrapper, the suit-authentication-wrapper MUST authenticate the plaintext of suit-manifest-encrypted.
-This ensures that the manifest can be stored decrypted and that a recipient MAY convert the suit-manifest-encrypted element to a suit-manifest element.

-The SUIT_Manifest structure describes the payload(s) to be installed and any dependencies on other manifests.

-The suit-manifest-encryption-info structure contains information required to decrypt a ciphertext manifest and the suit-manifest-encrypted structure contains the ciphertext.
+To use an encrypted manifest, it must be a dependency of a plaintext manifest.
+This allows fine-grained control of what information is accessible to intermediate systems for the purposes of management, while still preserving the confidentiality of the manifest contents.
+This also means that a device can process an encrypted manifest in the same way as an encrypted payload, allowing code reuse.

+A template for using an encrypted manifest is covered in [Encrypted Manifest Template](#template-encrypted-manifest).

 ## Delegation Info

 The suit-delegation field may carry one or multiple CBOR Web Tokens (CWTs) {{RFC8392}}.
 They can be used to perform enhanced authorization decisions.

 ## Severable Fields

 Each of suit-dependency-resolution, suit-payload-fetch, and suit-payload-installation contain the severable contents of the identically named portions of the manifest, described in {{manifest-structure}}.